730Rashid/Final_Stage_Project_Rashid_LBS-25-986/README.md

 ## How It Works

-The system follows a four-stage pipeline:
+The system follows a multi-stage pipeline:

 ### 1. Data Ingestion